 case study: SHEIN

-Founded in 2008 in Nanjing, SHEIN is now among the most successful Chinese CBEC brands overseas.
+Founded in 2008 in Nanjing, SHEIN is now among the PRC’s most successful CBEC brands overseas.
 Downloads of SHEIN’s app skyrocketed following the COVID-19 outbreak in 2020 and topped the ranking of iOS shopping apps in over 50 countries in 2021.
-Its annual revenue reached nearly $10 bn in 2020, with over 100 percent growth rates in the previous eight consecutive years.
+Its annual revenue reached nearly $30 bn in 2022, with over 100 percent growth rates in the previous eight years.
 Its success comes from

 • accurate market positioning